Stargazing in Bannau Brycheiniog National Park

 Image: Starry night sky in the wilds.

 An International Dark Sky Reserve (or IDA) is exactly what it sounds like.
-It’s an area of private or public land where the night skies are noticeably dark and starry.
+It’s a 700 square km area of private or public land with a dark core and protected periphery.
+They feature improved lighting management plans and outreach commitments, making the areas noticeably darker and more starry.

 The IDA’s mission is to “preserve and protect the night-time environment and our heritage of dark skies through environmentally responsible outdoor lighting.”